zoolanders/documentation/src/pages/essentials-for-yootheme-pro/addons/forms/troubleshooting.md

 ---

+## Email Delivery

+When dealing with email we must distinguish between sending and delivery.
+While we can assure the email has been sent we cannot warranty it has been delivered, as that is beyond our control.
+Most of the time emails are not delivered because of server misconfiguration, but also because are simply discarded by the destination server.

+To rise the delivery rate it is important to ensure the emails are being sent from a trusted source, which is only possible with an SMTP server or 3rd party service.

+{% callout title="Delivery Test" %}
+We recommend the free service from [Mailtrap](https://mailtrap.io/) which allows you to test if an email has been sent and give it delivery punctuation.
+If you don't want to open an account feel free to reach out to our support and we will assist you using ours.
+{% /callout %}

+---

 ## SPAM

 SPAM is a problem that impacts all publicly accessible forms and fighting is complicated by the fact that spammers and bots are constantly evolving their methods.
 There are a number of solutions you can use to reduce the amount of spam, but note that there’s not any single anti-spam method in the world able to catch 100% of it.